Hamer language: Gə'əz orthography

 Letters are provided below with their traditional Amharic names.
 Rows marked in dark red have special meanings that cannot fully be explained in the table: the ʾÄlf row is used for Category II vowels without a preceding consonant, while the ʿÄyn row is used for Category I vowels without a preceding consonant.

 Morphology

 Nouns

 Nouns do not have inherent gender or number, but may be inflected masculine, feminine, and plural, all three of which are contrastive (that is, a noun cannot be inflected for both a gender and for plurality).
 While these inflections are not obligatory, they trigger agreement on adjectives and verbs.
 The inflection markers are:

 The forms beginning with "t" may only be attached directly to the root, and are usually used with animate nouns.
 The other forms may be attached to the root or to the stem.

 For inanimate nouns, marked masculinity is usually diminutive, while marked femininity is augmentative.
 E.g., a clay pot is dáa.
 Daatâ (masculine) signifies a small clay pot, while dáano (feminine) is a large clay pot.
 Cross-linguistically, the use of masculine as diminutive is unusual, as is free gender inflection.

+Verbs

+Aspect and tense are primarily conveyed through grammatical structures, such as multi-word expressions, repetition of verb stems, auxiliary verbs, and the combination of verb bases with specific markers.
+Aspect is not indicated in negative forms or in questions asking for specific information, which instead differentiate only between past and non-past.
+The language uses two aspect markers: the perfective marker -de, which represents a complete event with clear time limits, and the imperfective marker -da, which describes events without defined temporal boundaries.

+Imperative: The verb root combines with -á to address a single individual.
+The verb root combines with -é to address multiple individuals.
+For example: gi-á! (say, IMP.2SG), gi-é! (say-IMP.2PL).

+Adverbs

+In the Hamer-Banna language, as with many other languages, adverbs are used to modify verbs, adjectives, or other adverbs to provide more detailed information about actions, qualities, or other circumstances.
+Below are examples of locational, temporal, and manner adverbs using different words in the context of the Hamer-Banna language.